Lizzy Greene

-Elizabeth Anne Greene (born May 1, 2003) is an American actress, known for her titular role as Dawn Harper in the Nickelodeon sitcom Nicky, Ricky, Dicky & Dawn from 2014 to 2018.
+Elizabeth Anne Greene (born May 1, 2003) is an American actress and comedian, she is best known for her titular role as Dawn Harper in the Nickelodeon comedy sitcom Nicky, Ricky, Dicky & Dawn from 2014 to 2018.
 She has starred as Sophie Dixon in the ABC family drama A Million Little Things from 2018 to 2023.
+She played Lauren Brigman in the Netflix series Ransom Canyon that ran for 2 seasons and 18 episodes from 2025 to 2026.